SECURITIES AND EXCHANGE COMMISSION

 Foreign exchange risk

 The U.S. dollar is our functional currency for financial reporting.
-Our non-U.S. entities own assets or liabilities denominated in U.S. dollars or other currencies.
-Exchange rate fluctuations impact taxable income in those jurisdictions and consequently impact our effective tax rate.
+Our non-U.S. entities own assets or liabilities denominated in U.S. dollars or other currencies, and exchange rate fluctuations in those jurisdictions may impact our effective tax rate.

 We use these forward currency exchange contracts to reduce the earnings impact that exchange rate fluctuations may have on our non-U.S. dollar net balance sheet exposures.
-As of December 31, 2020, we had forward currency exchange contracts outstanding with a notional value of $416 million to hedge net balance sheet exposures (including $147 million to sell Japanese yen, $85 million to sell euros and $82 million to sell British pounds).
-Similar hedging activities existed at year-end 2019.
+As of December 31, 2022, we had forward currency exchange contracts outstanding with a notional value of $387 million to hedge net balance sheet exposures (including $118 million to sell Japanese yen, $78 million to sell British pounds and $49 million to buy Chinese yuan).
+Similar hedging activities existed at year-end 2021.

 Interest rate risk